-laundress likely, BY return "with him," Mt Pisgah volunteer list laundress, pension document laundress, letter/Anton Lund, BY return "with him" Bigler's journal laundress likely, with family of 7 soldiers and 1 officer servant - BY return shows no family and \$2 going back for tithing, Coray/Cooke's journals suggest laundress at Santa Fe, CA

-Elisha Smith was originally included as a soldier in Co E on Tyler's initial roster, but arrived as Davis' teamster after they left based on James V Williams autobiography.
+Emeline Bigler Hess laundress, letter/Anton Lund, BY return "with him" Bigler's journal laundress possibly, with family of 7 soldiers and 1 officer servant - BY initial roster, but arrived as Davis' teamster after the Battalion left per James V Williams autobiography.
 Unlikely she was an original laundress, but was designated one at Santa Fe by Cooke's orders.